norswap/norswap.github.io/.factory/posts/2020-02-29-0-unix-daemons.md

 How to pass a pipe then?
 We have to quote it, then pass it as a parameter to `bash -c`. e.g. `repeat 'echo "a" | cat -n'` This is by no means perfect — it gets annoying when dealing with commands that already have multiple level of
-quotations: for instance `echo "'a'"` should have been quoted `'echo "\'a\'"'`.
+quotations: for instance `echo "'a'"` should have been quoted as `'echo "\'a\'"'`.
 But it's still a good step forward.

 With all the considerations factored in, we get the following function: